Diabetic retinopathy: Causes

-Diabetic retinopathy is caused by prolonged high blood glucose damaging the small blood vessels of the retina.
+Diabetic retinopathy is caused by prolonged high blood glucose damaging the small blood vessels of the retina, though the mechanism by which this occurs is unknown.
+Progression of diabetic retinopathy is accompanied by loss of capillary cells, increased blood vessel permeability in the retina, and altered retinal blood flow, all of which can reduce the amount of blood oxygen that gets delivered to the retina.
+Poor oxygenation of tissues drives the formation of new blood vessels throughout the retina, resulting in the proliferative stage of disease.
+These new blood vessels tend to rupture easily, causing bleeding within the eye, scarring, and damage to the retina or macula.
+Recent evidence has found a strong association between diabetic retinopathy and inflammation.

 Risk factors

-The major risk factors for developing diabetic retinopathy are duration of diabetes, poor blood sugar control, and to a lesser extent high blood pressure.
+The major risk factors for developing diabetic retinopathy are duration of diabetes, poor blood sugar control, and, to a lesser extent, high blood pressure.
 Five years after diabetes diagnosis, around 25% of those with type 1 diabetes have some degree of diabetic retinopathy, while 2% have proliferative diabetic retinopathy.
 By 15 years after diagnosis, that increases to 80% with some retinopathy, and 25% with proliferative disease.
 Children are an exception—regardless of duration of diabetes, children rarely experience sight-threatening retinopathy; however, puberty can accelerate retinopathy progression.

-Similarly, pregnancy can accelerate the progression of diabetic retinopathy (although women with gestational diabetes are not at risk).
+Pregnancy can also accelerate the progression of diabetic retinopathy (although women with gestational diabetes are not at risk).

 Both chronically high blood sugar (measured by a high HbA1c) and highly variable blood sugar are associated with developing diabetic retinopathy.
 Several more minor risk factors also exacerbate diabetic retinopathy, namely kidney disease, abnormal blood lipids, high body mass index, and smoking.

 Genetic predisposition to diabetic retinopathy in type 2 diabetes consists of many genetic variants across the genome that are collectively associated with diabetic retinopathy (polygenic risk) and overlaps with genetic risk for glucose, low-density lipoprotein cholesterol, and systolic blood pressure.
 Several variations in the VEGFC gene have also been associated with an increased risk of developing macular edema.

-People with Down syndrome, who have extra chromosome 21 material, almost never acquire diabetic retinopathy.
+People with Down syndrome, who have extra chromosome 21 material, rarely acquire diabetic retinopathy.
 This protection appears to be due to the elevated levels of endostatin, an anti-angiogenic protein, derived from collagen XVIII.
 The collagen XVIII gene is located on chromosome 21.

 Incidence of Retinitis Pigmentosa is observed to result in fewer and less severe microvascular lesions in both humans and mouse models.
 Retinitis Pigmentosa results in loss of rod receptors in the mid peripheral field, reducing the oxygen consumption that is linked with release of VEGF and growth of unwanted blood vessels in the retina.

 Obstructive sleep apnea (OSA) has been associated with a higher incidence of diabetic eye disease due to blood desaturation caused by intermittent upper airway obstructions.
 Treatment for OSA can help reduce the risk of diabetic complications.